 This is a Crow’s eye view of the posts that caught my attention this week.
 Typically, they’ll be posts that celebrate some aspect of anime, like strong characters, intricate plots, or amazing worlds.

 There are only two rules:

 - I have to find the site to read it.
 I publish a list of the sites I review every week, so please do look for your site!
 If you don’t see it, I’d love for you to mention your site in the comments.

 - Your post had to have been published during the last seven days (or so)

 Remember, you can find a list of the sites I check every week here.

 There’re a lot of good posts in the anime space.
 I hope this post helps you find some of them!

-If there's a show this season that was more unexpectedly delightful to me more than Pretty Derby, it's Comic Girls.
-I'm a sucker for shows about the creative process, whether it center on magna artists, writers of any kind, or anime illustrators.
-This article from Random Curiosity does a great job of articulating what was so compelling about the show -- and why it was so wonderful to watch!
+If there’s a show that surprised me more than Pretty Derby this season, it’s Comic Girls.
+I’m a sucker for shows about the creative process, whether it center on magna artists, writers, or anime illustrators.
+This article from Random Curiosity does a great job of articulating what was so compelling about the show — and why it was so wonderful to watch!

-Kill la Kill was a series I enjoyed because of its action and its strong, positive female characters -- at least, they seemed like positive strong female characters from my perspective as a guy.
-I don't say that because I doubt my perspective.
+Kill la Kill was a series I enjoyed because of its action and its strong female characters — at least, they seemed like positive strong female characters from my perspective as a guy.
+I don’t say that because I doubt my perspective.
 I say it because my perspective as a single human is limited.
-So it was kind of cool to read a female perspective that isn't inconsistent with mine!
-It's not that I need validation.
-It's that I welcome it when it happens.
+So it was kind of cool to read a female perspective that isn’t inconsistent with mine!
+It’s not that I need validation.
+It’s that I welcome it when it happens.
 Anyway, check out this post from Your Geeky Sister about how power Ryuko Matoi, who I think’s a fantastic character, is a great role model.